Big Data Analytics Use Cases

 Are you data-flooded, data-driven, data informed?
 Are you insight driven or hindsight driven?
 Are you a firm where executives claim – “Data is our competitive advantage.”
 Or sprout analogies like, “data is the new oil”.

-The challenge i found in companies is not having a 100,000 ft view of the importance of data.
-The challenge is the next step….how are you going to execute?
+The challenge I found in companies is not about having a 100,000 ft view of the importance or value of data.
+The challenge is the next step….so, how are you going to create new data products? how are you going to execute a data driven strategy?
 What are your Use Cases?
 How will your Use Cases evolve?
 What Platform will best support each?

 Everyone is searching for new ways to turn data into $$$ (monetize data assets).
 Everyone is looking for new levers to extract value from data.
 But data is simply a means to an end.
 The end is not just more reports, dashboards, heatmaps, knowledge, or wisdom.
 The target is fact based decisions and actions.